uarizona-fnsv/bootstrap/docs/README.md

   details: Red and Blue coloring will have comrades humming Bear Down as they do their part for the motherland.
   image: images/fist.svg
 - title: Better than UA Bootstrap
-  details: We think about UI design tactics, accessibility, and philosohpy so that our apps look great and feel good to use.
+  details: We think about UI design tactics, accessibility, and philosophy so that our apps look great and feel good to use.
   image: images/award.svg
 footer: MIT Licensed | Copyright © 2017-present Financial Services Office
 ---